What is challenging behaviour?

 Advice and support

-Contact our help and advice line for information about challenging behaviour.
+Contact the Learning Disability Helpline for information about challenging behaviour.

 You can find also information and support from the Challenging Behaviour Foundation.